 - For product-specific release notes, use one or more of the following tags according to product:

-- arc release, canvas release, catalog release, data release, mobile release (includes all mobile products), gauge release, practice release
+- canvas release, catalog release, data release, mobile release (includes all mobile products), studio release, practice release

 - To follow all written release notes: